albertllousas/point-of-sale-kata-definition/readme.md

 ## Description

-Code kata to practice outside in tdd inspired in [super market kata](http://codekata.com/kata/kata09-back-to-the-checkout/) but slightly different.
+Code kata to practice outside in tdd inspired by [super market kata](http://codekata.com/kata/kata09-back-to-the-checkout/) but slightly different.

-The idea is to code a **Point of Sale**, by which we could calculate and checkout an ongoing sale in any supermarket.
+The idea is to code a **Point of Sale**, by which we could calculate and checkout an ongoing sale in a supermarket.

 ## Catalog
 ```